-An anthology of some of the best entries for the 2008 High Sheriff's Cheshire Prize for Literature, which was for a unpublished piece of writing for children.
+An anthology of some of the best entries for the 2008 High Sheriff's Cheshire Prize for Literature, which was for a piece of unpublished piece of writing for children.
 The 18 stories and two poems in the anthology include the eventual prize winners.
 The first prize was won by David Whitley and the runner-up prizes by Tricia Durdey and Sheila Powell, while John Mead won the prize awarded for the entry that most impressed an advisory panel of young readers.
 The book also contains an introduction by the former Children's Laureate, Michael Morpurgo, who contributed to the final stages of the judging.

-Jaki Brien (Editor), Word Weaving: Stories and Poems for Children from the Cheshire Prize for Literature 2005, 2006, ISBN 978-1-902275-90-1, £6.99.
+Jaki Brien (Editor), Word Weaving: Stories and Poems for Children from the Cheshire Prize for Literature 2005, 2006,

-A collection of the best entries for the Cheshire Prize for Literature 2005, which was for an original and previously and previously unpublished poem, or collection of poems, not exceeding 100 lines in total.
+A collection of the best entries for the Cheshire Prize for Literature 2005, which was for an original and previously unpublished poem, or collection of poems, not exceeding 100 lines in total.
 The collection contains poems by 23 entrants, including the eventual prize winners.